-Potential Failure Emergency Level
+Potential Failure Emergency Level Notification Script

-This is [your name and position].
 IRWD has activated the Emergency Action Plan for Syphon Canyon Dam, No. 1029.004, located in Orchard Hills.
 The dam is under a Potential Failure condition and may be in danger of failing.

-IRWD is responding to [describe event] that could result in dam failure as early as If the dam fails, parts of Irvine and Tustin may be flooded from Portola Road between Jeffrey and Sand Canyon to Trabuco Road west of Jeffrey.
-The maps in your copy of the Emergency Action Plan show potential inundation areas.
-The City of Irvine Police Department is the PSAP for this emergency.
+IRWD is responding to [describe event] that could result in dam failure as early as .

+Please reference the inundation map in your copy of the Emergency Action Plan and prepare to evacuate the low-lying portions of Irvine and Tustin from Portola Road between Jeffrey and Sand Canyon to Trabuco Road west of Jeffrey.

 You have/will receive a written notification with additional details.
 We'll provide updates detailing any changes in flow or dam condition.
-I can be contacted at [preferred contact method] If you can't reach me, please use [alternate contact method]
+What is the best way to contact you with additional updates? [record contact information].

-Imminent Failure Emergency Level
+Imminent Failure Emergency Level Notification Script

 This is an emergency.
 This is [your name and position].

-Syphon Canyon Dam, No. 1029.004, located l in Orchard Hills, is failing.
-The downstream area must be evacuated im- mediately. oad between Jeffrey and Sand Canyon to Reference the inundation map in your copy evacuation areas. of the Emergency Action Plan for specific The City of Irvine Police Department is the PSAP for this emergency.
-You have/will receive a written notification Failure condition. with additional details for this Imminent I can be contacted at [p referred contact method] If you can't reach me, please use [alternate contact method] The next status report will be provided in ap proximately 30 minutes.
+Syphon Canyon Dam, No. 1029.004, located in Orchard Hills, is failing.

+The downstream area must be evacuated immediately.

+Repeat, Syphon Canyon Dam, Dam No. 1029.004, is failing; evacuate the low-lying portions of Irvine and Tustin from Portola Road between Jeffrey and Sand Canyon to Trabuco Road west of Jeffrey Portions of Portola Road, Irvine Boulevard, Jeffrey Road, and Trabuco Road, Walnut Road, Harvard Road, and Edinger Avenue should be closed due to potential inundation.
+I-5 between Jeffrey Road and Culver Drive may become flooded.

+Reference the inundation map in your copy of the Emergency Action Plan for specific evacuation areas.

+You have/will receive a written notification with additional details for this Imminent Failure condition.

+The next status report will be provided in approximately 30 minutes.
+What is the best way to contact you with additional updates? [record contact information].

-Public Message
+Imminent Failure Emergency Level Public Message